 Senior Management Incentive Plan.
 Cash incentive awards under the SMIP reward our NEOs for achievement of operating and financial goals, in keeping with a performance-driven environment conducive to increasing stockholder value.
-In 2021, our NEOs earned SMIP awards equal to 140% of their individual target award opportunities based on the achievement of non-GAAP operating income and revenue goals established by the Compensation Committee.
-As shown in the table below, actual achievement based on the established performance goals was 150%, but management recommended, and the Compensation Committee approved, a reduction in the payout to 140% to promote additional reinvestment for growth in the business.
+In fiscal year 2022, our NEOs earned SMIP awards equal to 87.1% of their individual target award opportunities based on non-GAAP operating income and revenue performance that was above the threshold goals but slightly below the target goals established by the Compensation Committee.

-SMIP Award Opportunity: 0-150% of Target Award, with threshold opportunity at 50% Performance Metric: Non-GAAP Operating Income Performance Metric: Revenue 65% of SMIP 35% of SMIP Target Goal: \$605 million Target Goal: \$5,050 million Actual Performance: \$734 million Actual Performance: \$5,587 million Earned Portion of Award: 97.5% Earned Portion of Award: 52.5% Total Earned Award: 150%
+SMIP Award Opportunity: 0-150% of Target Award, with threshold opportunity at 50% Performance Metric: Non-GAAP Operating Income (1) Performance Metric: Revenue 65% of SMIP 35% of SMIP Target Goal: \$909 million Target Goal: \$6,605 million Actual Performance: \$884 million Actual Performance: \$6,478 million (2) Earned Portion of Award: 60.5% Earned Portion of Award: 60.5%Earned Portion of Award: 26.6% Total Earned Award: 87.1%

-^{} See page 39 of our Annual Report on Form 10-K for a reconciliation of non-GAAP operating income to operating income, as reported.
-Non-GAAP operating income of \$734 million excludes acquisition-related and integration expenses, including related restructuring costs, spin-off related expenses, amortization of intangible assets, share-based compensation and gain on divestitures and related transaction costs.
+(1) See page 39 of our Annual Report on Form 10-K for a reconciliation of non-GAAP operating income to operating income, as reported.
+Non-GAAP operating income of \$884 million excludes acquisition-related and integration expenses, including related restructuring costs, amortization of intangible assets, and share-based compensation.